openshift/openshift-origin-design/web-console/future-openshift/image-commands/image-commands.md

 ![image stream tag prompt](img/image-stream-tag-prompt.png)

-* Add the help prompt "Do you need to work with this image outside of OpenShift?" underneath the **Image Overview** section.
+* Add the help prompt "Do you need to work with this image outside of the web console?" underneath the **Image Overview** section.

 ![image stream popover ](img/image-stream-tag-popover.png)